PurwadhikaDev/AlphaGroup_JC_DS_FT_BDG_05_FinalProject/README.md

 #### 10.2.1.
 Recommendations

-- Prioritize top sellers with our model, as its performance suggests targeting will be applied effectively.
+- Deploy a tiered intervention strategy, prioritizing top sellers with our model, as its performance suggests targeting will be applied effectively.

 - Consider reducing incentives for regular sellers below initial cost assumptions, given the model's higher false positive rate in this segment.